JackSullivan/oddhex-players/index.markdown

 or plants take up at least one slot, due to the packaging and fluids they must be preserved in.

 ### Magical Research

+#### Creating an Arcane Library

+An arcane library is a collection of books, scrolls, and rare tomes that serve as a reference to opaque and cryptic truths.
+It is used in creating magical and alchemical items, researching new spells, and creating constructs and crossbreeds.
+In order to possess an arcane library, 800 square feet of space is needed.
+A scribe must be hired full time to attend the library and keep it in good condition.
+If no scribe is hired, the library loses value over time as references are lost or destroyed.
+In order to research new spells, characters need an arcane library equal to 10,000 gp times the level of the spell or the research costs are doubled.

+Assembling the library itself takes time - in a city one can spend 1,000gp/10,000 residents of the city/week to acquire the necessary texts, outside of a city charaters must acquire [rumors](#rumors) for leads on likely tomes.

+#### Researching new Spells

+Spellbooks, or any other thing that allows someone to cast spells, cannot be bought with money.

+However, with a sufficient [arcane library](#creating-an-arcane-library) and time, one can find leads on where spellbooks, or other beings or items that can grant magical power can be found and how they can be induced to lend their power.
+Doing so costs 2,000gp and two weeks per spell level to research.

+#### Creating Magic items

+Characters whose Intelligence + Wisdom equal at least 5 and whose level equals at least 5 may create magic items.

+In order to craft magical or alchemical items, characters must first have a formula.
+Characters may acquire a formula automatically by breaking down an existing item, or by researching.
+Researching an uncommon item formula costs 100 gp a week, a rare item formula costs 500 gp per week, and a very rare item formula costs 1,000 gp per week.
+This requires 1d8 weeks of research, -1 if the characters Intelligence is at least 4 or -2 weeks if the character's Intelligence is at least 6, and -1 for an [arcane library](#creating-an-arcane-library) greater than 50,000 gp.
+Research always takes a minimum of one week.

+The formula will inform the player how much gold, and how many rare materials the character will need in order to craft the item.
+An alchemical item takes 1 day to craft per 50 gold pieces of its cost.
+A magical item takes 1 day to craft for every 500 gold pieces of its cost.

+Alchemical and magic items require a successful ability check to craft.
+Magic items also require a skilled crafter to create the item.
+On a failure it requires the expenditure of time again; on a critical failure the materials are ruined.

 ### Practicing a Profession